 - Practical Approaches to studying Conflict Affected Societies

 1. Humanitarianism in Practice (SALC60061)

-- Who: Optional to all HCRI PGT students
+- Who: Optional for all MA Humanitarian and Conflict Response students

-- Cost: estimated £1950 (excluding visas and including vaccination costs)
+- Cost: Estimated £1,950 (excluding visas, but including vaccination costs)

 - Duration: Ten days

-The course will enable you to critically interrogate humanitarian practices through the design and implementation of an individual research project.
-The course unit will help draw comparisons, contrasts and generalisations in different contexts, and introduce critical research skills through linking research theory and practice.
+This course unit will enable you to critically interrogate humanitarian practices through the design and implementation of an individual research project.
+It will help draw comparisons, contrasts and generalisations in different contexts, and introduce critical research skills through linking research theory and practice.